SungardAS/spotinst-lambda/README.md

-If called by CloudFormation [cfn-response](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html#cfn-lambda-function-code-cfnresponsemodule) the correct status and PhysicalId will be returned to the stack.
+If called by CloudFormation [cfn-response](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html#cfn-lambda-function-code-cfnresponsemodule) will be used to return the correct status and PhysicalId will be returned to the stack.